-- 1. The Board shall provide a grant to the Association for the purpose of providing programs, services and courses which promote and foster the professional development of employees in the district. - 2.
-The Board shall grant ninety-four thousand five hundred dollars (\$94,500) to the Association each year.
-Such payment shall be made in two (2) equal installments, by September 1, and February 1, annually. - 3.
-The Professional Development Fund shall be administered and controlled by the Association.
+Such payment shall be made by September 1, annually (the first such payment using this revised formula, shall be made by September 1, 2022)

+- 3. The Professional Development Fund shall be administered and controlled by the Association.
 The Association shall submit to the Board an annual financial report. - 4.
 An employee shall be granted a professional development leave of absence upon approval by the Professional Development Committee of the Association.
 The cost of the teacher teaching on call for employees granted such leave shall be borne by the Professional Development Fund. - 5.
 The Professional Development Fund will not be required to finance locally developed or new provincial program implementation, specific Board initiatives or enhancement projects.